 5. If I move between neighborhoods in New Haven, can I keep my student enrolled in their current school, and can my other children enroll with their sibling?

 If you move, your child does not have to change schools - they may remain enrolled where they are now.
-However, future siblings applying to the school will not receive neighborhood preference.
+New Haven Public Schools has provide the child with transportation to the current from the new address within in New Haven.

 6. If I move, how do I change my child’s address?